SC sets aside Calcutta HC order on registration of FIR against BJP leader Suvendu Adhikari | Law-Order

 - India

-The Supreme Court on Friday set aside an order of the Calcutta High Court which had said that the West Bengal Police can register an FIR against BJP leader Suvendu Adhikari, if they are satisfied that offence was made out, on a complaint accusing him of promoting enmity between different groups.
+The Supreme Court on Friday set aside an order of the Calcutta High Court which had said that West Bengal Police can register an FIR against BJP leader Suvendu Adhikari if it is satisfied that offence was made out, on a complaint accusing him of promoting enmity between different groups.

+Observing that it would have been appropriate for the high court to grant Adhikari the opportunity to file a counter affidavit to the petition, a bench headed by Chief Justice D Y Chandrachud requested the chief justice of the high court to hear the plea afresh.

+It said the chief justice-led bench of the high court shall be at liberty to pass appropriate order in the petition after hearing all the objections, if any, of Adhikari both on the merits and maintainability of the plea.

-A bench headed by Chief Justice D Y Chandrachud observed that it would have been appropriate for the high court to grant an opportunity to Adhikari to file a counter affidavit in the matter before issuing the interim direction in its July 20 order.
+''In our view, it would have been appropriate for the high court to grant the petitioner (Adhikari) some opportunity to file a counter affidavit to the writ petition before issuing interim directions of the nature which effectively grant the relief which has been sought in the petition itself,'' said the bench, also comprising justices J B Pardiwala and Manoj Misra.

-''We request the Chief Justice of the Calcutta High Court to hear… afresh and to facilitate that, the order of July 20 shall stand set aside,'' the bench, also comprising Justices J B Pardiwala and Manoj Misra, said.
+''We request the chief justice of the High Court of Calcutta to hear the... afresh and to facilitate this, the order dated July 20, 2023 shall stand set aside,'' the bench said.

 On July 20, a division bench of the high court had dealt with a plea which alleged that Adhikari has committed an offence under section 153-A (promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, and doing acts prejudicial to maintenance of harmony) of the Indian Penal Code (IPC).